jonas208/GradValley.jl/docs/src/tutorials_and_examples.md

     width, height, channels = size(image)
     # print an error if the number of channels is not equal to 3 (rgb-images), important for normalization
     if channels != 3
-        error("_preprocess: error while preprocessing, the image is expected to have 3 channels, however, $channels channel(s) was/were found") end
+        error("get_image: error while preprocessing, the image is expected to have 3 channels, however, $channels channel(s) was/were found") end
     # keeping the aspect ratio
     if height >= width